 See full summary »

 Eileen is 22 and is smarting from her breakup with Russ.
 She comes to New York to visit her brother, Adam, who is an airline pilot.
 Eileen confides to her brother that she thinks she may be...
 See full summary »

 On December 23rd, Korean War veteran George Haverstick and nurse Isabel Crane - who George lovingly refers to as "Little Bit" - get married in a civil ceremony.
 They met when George was admitted to Belvedere General Hospital in St. Louis for a nervous shake, with Isabel being his night nurse.
 They got married immediately following his release, which occurred despite the doctors never discovering the reason for his affliction.
-They plan on honeymooning in Miami, and stopping in suburban High Point, Tennessee along the way to visit with who George considers his best friend, fellow Korean War vet Ralph Bates, and Ralph's wife of six years, Dorothea Bates.
+They plan on honeymooning in Miami, and stopping in suburban High Point, Tennessee along the way to visit George's best friend, fellow Korean War vet Ralph Bates, and Ralph's wife of six years, Dorothea Bates.
 By the time they arrive on the Bates' doorstep on Christmas Eve, George and Isabel are hardly speaking to each other when they aren't yelling at each other as each had a preconceived notion of their role in the marriage incompatible with the other, and a romanticized view of how the other should behave.
-Ralph's marriage is currently in ...
+Ralph's marriage is currently in no better shape. ...
 Written by

 The original Broadway production of "Period of Adjustment" by Tennessee Williams opened at the Helen Hayes Theater in New York on November 10, 1960 and ran for 132 performances.
 The Tennessee Williams play was adapted for this movie by Isobel Lennart.
 See more »

 23 of 27 people found this review helpful.

 Was this review helpful to you?